 There is still a real stigma around self harm and it can be isolating for a young person and for their family.
-Parentline can offer non-judgmental support.
+Children 1st Parentline can offer non-judgmental support.
 We will always listen with kindness and give you the time and space to think through tough situations and make things better for your child.

 Being able to give the right support to a young person when they reveal they have been self harming can make a big difference in helping them to heal and recover.

 What is self harm?

 - controlling eating patterns

 - swallowing damaging articles such as razor blades

 Some injuries caused by self harm may need medical attention.

 If you think a child or young person is self harming, you may notice:

 - they’re wearing long sleeved clothes, especially in warm weather